va1erian/emu-dide/README.md

 bower install
 ```

 To build the project, simply use Grunt's ``build'' multi-task.
+The application will be built in the in the `build' directory.
+Be sure to create the SQLite database in the db directory (default name 'emudide') before deploying.